Skip to content

 • Use target filters to narrow crowded drug classes.

-• Use regulatory, safety, or shortage with --region eu|all when you need EMA context.
+• Use regulatory, safety, or shortage with --region eu|all when you need EMA context; ema is accepted as an input alias for eu.

 • Pair drug lookups with trial filters for protocol matching workflows.